A. Principles and Scope

 - 2.3: Action(s) that endanger one's own health or safety.

 - 2.4: Interference with the freedom of another person to move about in a lawful manner.

-- 3.0 Harassment: Verbal, physical, electronic or other conduct, action(s), or statements that are sufficiently severe, persistent or pervasive as to deny or limit a student's ability to participate in or benefit from the University's educational programs or activities, or substantially interfere with or alter the conditions of employment.
+- 3.0 Harassment: Verbal, physical, electronic or other conduct, action(s), or statements that are objectively offensive and sufficiently severe, persistent or pervasive as to deny or limit a student's ability to participate in or benefit from the University's educational programs or activities, or substantially interfere with or alter the conditions of employment.
 Please refer to the University's Sexual Misconduct and Title IX Sexual Harassment Regulation's definition of sexual harassment, which is incorporated by reference.

 - 3.1 Stalking: Please refer to the University’s Sexual Misconduct and Title IX Sexual Harassment Regulation’s definitions of stalking and cyberstalking, which are incorporated by reference for cases involving Sexual Misconduct.